atakanguney/Semantic-Trustworthy-News/README.md

 3. Go back `cd ..` and run `npm install`
 4. Finally, run `npm start`

-Both Backend API and Frontend app should be run
+Both Backend API and Frontend app should be run.

+Who are we?
+---
+1. Atakan Güney
+2. Esra Önal
+3. Meriç Turan